ThatOtherVRGuy/altspace-name-tags/README.md

 Displays a menu of name tags that avatars can wear.
 Showcases avatar attachments.
 Adapted from 'Wear a Hat'

+## Updates
+0.2.0 now on the .20 SDK with Cursive font default

 ## Editing

 * Open this folder in VSCode.